dronefly-garden/dronefly-bots/README.md

 - **converters** repo: predacogs https://github.com/PredaaA/predacogs
     - not in use on Dronefly; testing for Dumbo
     - has a feat/dpy-2 branch but with minimum version 3.5.0 (SeedWasp currently at 3.5.0.dev1 which is lower)
+    - the version on master seems fine, though
 - **downloader** core
 - **embedutils** repo: phen-cogs https://github.com/phenom4n4n/phen-cogs
 - **weather** repo: Trusty-cogs https://github.com/TrustyJAID/Trusty-cogs/